 What happens at the visit?

 The purpose of the visit is to tell you about and show you our program, and get to know your interests.
-Candidates go to dinner with a group of current Fellows the evening before, attend Pulmonary and Critical Care Grand Rounds, interview with 3 faculty members, attend our Core Curriculum lecture, and lunch with the Fellows.
+Candidates go to dinner with a group of current Fellows the evening before, attend Pulmonary and Critical Care Grand Rounds, interview with 3 faculty members, and lunch with the Fellows.
 There is opportunity for a tour and meeting with other faculty if desired.
 The day ends in the early afternoon.

 Do I have a chance?